hms-dbmi/chromoscope/docs/how-to-use.md

 |**Figure.** The Header of the Browser.
 Right next to the sample name, there are multiple types of export buttons. |

 ### Navigation
-All visualizations in SVELT are interactive which is designed to support easy-navigation between genomic regions of interest across scales.
+All visualizations in Chromoscope are interactive which is designed to support easy-navigation between genomic regions of interest across scales.

 |![Header](./assets/navigation-buttons.png)|
 |---|